Caring For Your New Artificial Grass Lawn

 Cleaning Debris & Reviving Turf Fibers

-This is the most frequent maintenance task for Pacific Northwest homeowners, and it's straightforward.
-Pine needles, leaves, cottonwood fluff, and general organic debris accumulate on the surface especially in fall and under tree canopy.
-Left sitting too long, it mats the fibers down and holds moisture.
-Investing in a quality leaf blower handles routine cleanup in a few minutes.
+This is the most frequent artificial grass lawn maintenance task for Pacific Northwest homeowners, and it's straightforward.
+Pine needles in artificial turf, leaves, cottonwood fluff, and general organic debris will accumulate on the surface especially in fall and under a tree canopy.
+Left sitting too long, it will matt the fibers down and hold moisture.
+Investing in a quality leaf blower handles routine cleanup quickly.

 Rinsing in the Summer

-Here's the advantage of living in the Pacific Northwest: the rain does most of this work for you from October through May.
-Washington's wet season naturally rinses the surface, keeps fibers clean, and cools the turf consistently.
+Here's the advantage of living in the Pacific Northwest while having artificial grass: the rain does most of this work for you from October through May.
+Washington's wet season naturally rinses the surface, keeps fibers clean, and cools the turf consistently without the need to apply fresh water manually.

 During drier summer stretches or after a stretch of high pollen days, a quick pass with the garden hose is all you need.
-A couple of minutes is enough to knock down dust, flush the drainage layer, and cool the surface for dogs or barefoot kids on hot days.
+A couple of minutes is enough to knock down dust, flush and clean the fibers and backing, and cool the surface for dogs or barefoot kids on hot days.

 Weeds shouldn't grow up through your installed turf, the base preparation and backing of the turf take care of that.
-What can happen occasionally is seeds landing on top of the surface and germinating in the organic debris that collects near edges over time.
+What can happen occasionally is seeds landing on top of the synthetic grass surface and germinating in the organic debris that collects near edges over time.
 Most pull out easily by hand.
 If you want to spot-treat without getting on your hands and knees, a 50/50 mix of water and white vinegar is safe, effective, and won't harm your turf or infill.
+After they turn brown and wither away you can easily remove them using the power broom or by hand.
+Applying a pre-emergent on your artificial grass for weed control twice a year can mitigate any issues before they start.

 Pet Cleanup

-Solid waste needs to be picked up regularly it won't rinse through the turf on its own.
-Once cleared, rinse the area and you're done, especially during dry spells in the summer
+Solid waste needs to be picked up regularly it won't rinse through the turf or break down on its own.
+Once cleared, rinse the area and you're done, especially during dry spells in the summer.
+Choosing a shorter pile height product is a smart choice if dogs are involved and you have a smaller sized yard.
+Shorter pile turf makes cleanup easier and it will wear less with heavy use.

 For urine, the turf and Envirofill infill we use are both designed to drain quickly and resist odor buildup.
+Envirofill has Microban infused directly into the sand grains, it fights the bacteria that produce ammonia and pet odors.
 During warmer months when bacterial activity is higher, occasionally rinsing high-traffic pet zones keeps things fresh.
 If you notice any lingering odor developing, OxyTurf enzyme cleaner is our recommendation, it's specifically formulated for synthetic turf and breaks down odor at the source without harming the turf or infill.

 What to Expect During Each Season